 We began refilling the northern lake on 14 August and it was full on 19 September 2013.
 Filling was followed by a month of careful monitoring before it was put back into service.
 The northern lake now holds 1607 million litres of water.

 The refilling process for the northern lake begins

 In 2009, a feasibility study for increasing the Stuart Macaskill lake capacity was carried out.
 It found that in a Wellington Fault earthquake (using the latest GNS energy estimate), significant cracking in the lakes’ lining could occur, possibly resulting in the loss of stored water and internal erosion of the lakes’ embankments.
 In order to comply with NZSOLD Dam Safety Guidelines and to retain stored water for use following an earthquake, GWRC decided to reduce this possibility by increasing the lakes’ seismic strength.

 Increasing the lakes’ capacity by 13% is an important short-term measure to boost our overall water supply capability in a dry year.
 However, the lakes’ embankments needed to be reinforced regardless of whether the storage capacity was increased.

-The project requires the northern lake (closest to the water treatment plant) to be empty in summer 2012/13.
-The southern lake (closest to Upper Hutt) was upgraded last summer.
-A lake may be out of service during the summer 2013/14 if construction is delayed.
+The project required that the northern lake (closest to the water treatment plant) was empty in summer 2012/13 and the southern lake (closest to Upper Hutt) was empty during summer 2011/12.

 The liner is made of plastic that can stretch to seven times its original length without breaking and is designed to stop leakage of stored water and erosion of the lakes' earth embankments after an earthquake.